-Assessment A variety of methods are used to assess your performance, but assessed course work features strongly throughout the course, often based on case studies which help you to see the practical application of the subjects you are studying.
+A variety of methods are used to assess your performance, but assessed coursework features strongly throughout the course, often based on case studies which help you to see the practical application of the subjects you are studying.

-Entry Requirements The normal minimum entry requirement will be an Honours degree at upper second level.
+The normal minimum entry requirement will be an Honours degree at upper secondary level.

 If your first language is not English, we will accept the International English Language Test (IELTS) with a minimum score of 6.5 average with no element below 5.5.